 The Company does not charge interest to its customers and carries its customer receivables at their face amounts, less an allowance for doubtful accounts.
 Included in accounts receivable are balances billed to customers pursuant to retainage provisions in certain contracts that are due upon completion of the contract and acceptance by the customer, or earlier as provided by the contract.
 Based on the Company's experience in recent years, the majority of customer balances at each balance sheet date are collected within twelve months.
 As is common practice in the industry, the Company classifies all accounts receivable, including retainage, as current assets.
 The contracting cycle for certain long-term contracts may extend beyond one year, and accordingly, collection of retainage on those contracts may extend beyond one year.
-The Company estimates that approximately 90% of retainage recorded at December 31, 2015 will be collected within one year.
+The Company expects a majority of the retainage recorded at December 31, 2016 to be collected within one year, with the remaining to be collected in the subsequent year as the related contracts are completed.